 Solar access to living rooms, balconies and private open spaces of neighbours should be considered.
 Where an adjoining property does not currently receive the required hours of solar access, the proposed building ensures solar access to neighbouring properties is not reduced by more than 20%.
 If the proposal will significantly reduce the solar access of neighbours, building separation should be increased beyond minimums contained in section 3F Visual privacy.
 Overshadowing should be minimised to the south or downhill by increased upper level setbacks.
 It is optimal to orientate buildings at 90 degrees to the boundary with neighbouring properties to minimise overshadowing and privacy impacts, particularly where minimum setbacks are used and where buildings are higher than the adjoining development.

-A minimum of 4 hours of solar access should be retained to solar collectors on neighbouring buildings.

-has been reviewed for the adjoining and adjacent sites to the south and west.
+A minimum of 4 hours of solar access should be retained to solar collectors on neighbouring buildings. and adjacent sites to the south and west.
 The assessment indicates that the proposed development will have no adverse overshadowing impacts due to the nature of the design of buildings on adjoining and adjacent land to the south and west.

-3C Public domain interface

-3C - 1 Transition Terraces, balconies and between private and courtyard apartments public domain is achieved without compromising safety and security should have direct street entry, where appropriate.
+3C Public domain inte 3C - 1 Transition rface Terraces, balconies and The entry area is Yes between private and courtyard apartments well lit and Yes public domain is achieved without compromising safety and security should have direct street entry, where appropriate.

-The entry area is well lit and

 Changes in level between private terraces, front gardens and dwelling entries above the street level provide surveillance and improve visual privacy for ground level dwellings (see figure 3C.1).
 Upper level balconies and windows should overlook the public domain.
 Front fences and walls along street frontages should use visually permeable materials and treatments.
 The height of solid fences or walls should be limited to 1m.
 Length of solid walls should be limited along street frontages.
 Opportunities should be provided for casual interaction between residents and the public domain.
 Design solutions may include seating at building entries, near letter boxes and in private courtyards adjacent to streets.

-In developments with multiple buildings and/or entries, pedestrian entries and spaces associated with individual buildings/entries should be differentiated to improve legibility for residents, using a number of the following design solutions:
+In developments with multiple buildings and/or entries, pedestrian entries and spaces associated with individual buildings/entries should be differentiated to improve legibility for activated and overlooked.

-- architectural detailing - changes in materials

-activated and overlooked.

 The buildings car parking areas are secured via a controlled roller door at the site boundary.

-All units will have good casual surveillance of recreation facilities on the site from the internal and external living areas (without sacrificing privacy).
+All units will have good casual surveillance of recreation facilities on the site from the internal and external living areas (without sacrificing privacy). associated with individual buildings/entries should be differentiated to architectural detailing changes in materials